MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

 1. Deploy your app to session control.
-For more information, see [Deploy custom line-of-business apps, non-featured SaaS apps, and on-premises apps](proxy-deployment-any-app.md) hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls.
+For more information, see [Deploy custom line-of-business apps, nonfeatured SaaS apps, and on-premises apps](proxy-deployment-any-app.md) hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls.

 1. Create a session policy and select the **App** filter.

 1. Make sure that your app is now listed in the dropdown list.

-### Cannot choose Inspection Method: Data Classification Service
+### Can't choose Inspection Method: Data Classification Service

 In session policies, when using the **Control file download (with inspection)** session control type, you can use the **Data Classification Service** inspection method to scan your files in real time and detect sensitive content that matches any of the criteria you have configured.